2008–2009 Sri Lankan Army Northern offensive: LTTE's last stand

-On March 24, the LTTE attempted to break out through the SLA defences north of Iranapalai, however they were stopped by intense fire from SLA infantry and armored units.
+On March 24, the LTTE attempted to break out through the SLA defences north of Iranapalai; however they were stopped by intense fire from SLA infantry and armoured units.
 The same day the military continued its advance, a week after the start of the heavy artillery and air attacks.
 Members of 53 Division and Task Force-8 seized control over a section of the LTTE-built earth bund ditch across the A-35 main road, west of the Nanthikadal lagoon.

 Between April 1 and April 5, SLA forces killed 525 rebels and captured Puthukkudiriruppu.
 Now, the only uncleared territory for the SLA was the no-fire zone, where the remaining 500 LTTE fighters were mingled with the civilian refugees.

 The LTTE managed to hold out against the military for another month, but by mid-May the end was near.
-By the first two weeks of May tens of thousands of refugees poured out of rebel held territory after the military made holes in the LTTE's defences.
+By the first two weeks of May tens of thousands of refugees poured out of rebel-held territory after the military made holes in the LTTE's defences.
 In these final stages of the war, between May 7 and May 14, around 1,000 civilians were killed in the fighting.
-By May 15, all civilians had been evacuated from the no-fire zone and the military stated the war will be over in 48 hours.
+By May 15, all civilians had been evacuated from the no-fire zone and the military stated the war would be over in 48 hours.
 In those last 48 hours of fighting the LTTE conducted massive suicide bomb attacks on advancing troops and were in general not surrendering but dying in battle.
 Early on May 16, the SLA forces coming in from the north linked up with the forces coming in from the south on the coastline, effectively cutting off the Tigers from the sea.
 Now they were boxed in and surrounded by the SLA on a territory only 1.92 square kilometres in size, with their back against the Nanthikadal lagoon.